octo-technology/OpenTezos/docs/michelson/tutorial.md

 - **set** of unique elements with type _set_
 - an **associative array** (a collection of key-value pairs) implemented with the type _map_
 - a **union** (i.e. an exclusive composite type) implemented with nested _or_ structure.
-- a **optional** implements a type holding a value which handles an uninitialized state if a value hasn't been assigned.  (seen in the previous section)
+- an **optional** implements a type holding a value which handles an uninitialized state if a value hasn't been assigned.  (seen in the previous section)
-- **records** containing multiple fields implemented with nested _PAIR_ structure (seen in the previous section)
+- **records** containing multiple fields implemented with nested _PAIR_ structure (seen in the previous section).
+Notice that _records_ is not a reserved word of the language but just symbolizes the concept represented by nested pairs.